-Tort Claims
+Liability and Tort Claims

+If you are injured while volunteering on federal land (Chugach National Forest and Kenai National Wildlife Refuge), the government's worker's compensation coverage will apply to you to the same extent that it does for federal employees, as long as you have current volunteer paperwork on file and are acting in accordance with Stream Watch protocols.
 If you are sued for damage to property or for personal injury, including death, while volunteering on federal land, the government will defend you under the provisions of the Tort Claim Act as long as your actions are in accordance with Stream Watch protocols and to your level of certified training.
+These protections do not apply at Stream Watch sites on State or private land.
+Regardless of where you are working, always follow the Stream Watch protocols to avoid injuries and potential conflict with the public.